msergo4314/baremetal_data_logger/README.md

 -Uses the my_SPI interface as the transport layer.

 -Designed for raw block access (no FAT/exFAT filesystem layer).
 This makes it suitable for logging raw data or as a building block for a future filesystem implementation.

+# SD_card.h and SD_card.c

+-This is the same as above but uses the hardware peripherals of the ESP32 instead of software for the SPI transfers.
+The speed of the SCL line is 20 MHz and transfers are about 2x faster than the Bit banged version (more optimization likely needed)

+-Note that the CmakeLists.txt file in main must be updated to include "SD_card.c" as a source if you want to use these files

 [clutch link](https://elm-chan.org/docs/mmc/mmc_e.html)